SportsFi-Oracle/sports-oracle-api/README.md

 Welcome to the Sports Oracle API!
 This API provides sports data and statistics for various sports and leagues.

+In one line, this project: Runs forever, waking up every 45 seconds to read a 60‑second TWAP from several Uniswap V3 pools and, only when the price has actually moved (or 10 minutes have passed), push the new value on‑chain to a custom Oracle contract.

 ## Features

 - Retrieve live prices and liquidity metrics